There’s a classic scene in The Simpsons where 8-year-old Lisa is offered a very large check.

 This is grace and grace declares that all is a gift.
 Every spiritual blessing is ours in Jesus Christ (Eph 1:3).

 2. It’s a covenant of rest

 Under the old it was do, do, do, but in the new it’s done, done, done.
 Faith is a rest, not a work.
 Only when we rest in the finished work of Calvary can God begin his good work in us.
 And as his grace abounds, good works abound (2 Cor 9:8).
-Good works don’t produce faith, but faith produces good works.
+Good works don’t produce grace, but grace produces good works.

 The old covenant was characterized by ceaseless effort in the pursuit of holy demands that could never be met, but the new covenant is rest and peace in the Holy Spirit.
 Labor to enter his rest.